Undergraduate Essay Contest

 - Any current undergraduate student at Loyola University Chicago is eligible to enter the contest.

 - The entry should deal with a historical theme or topic, or a subject of current or general interest discussed from a historical perspective.
 Any essay written for an undergraduate history course at Loyola in 2015 or 2016 is eligible.
 One essay per person may be submitted.

 - Entries must be typed on standard (8-1/2" x 11") paper, double-spaced, with numbered pages.
 The entry should not exceed twenty-five pages, exclusive of bibliography and notes.

 - Three copies of each manuscript must be submitted.
 The copies should not be bound or fastened in a cover.
 The following information should appear on the cover page only: title, author's name and permanent address, course for which the paper was written, and semester in which the paper was written.
 The author’s name should not appear on subsequent pages.

 - Entries must also include notes and a bibliography of sources used.
 On correct footnote and bibliography form, see Kate L. Turabian, A Manual for Writers of Term Papers, Theses, and Dissertations, 7th edition.

 - Entries will be judged on the basis of content and style.
 To qualify for an award, the entry must be accurate in grammar and spelling and must be clear in its organization and presentation.

-The judges of this year’s competition will be Professors Leslie Dossey, Michael Khodarkovsky, and Kim Searcy.
+The judges of this year’s competition will be Professors John Donoghue, Kim Searcy, and Alice Weinreb.

 For further information, please contact any member of the faculty of the Department of History or the secretary of the department at LSC.